Paris cracks down on short-term apartment rentals

 "It's an archaic law that the Town Hall has dug up due to pressure from the hotel sector," said a real estate agent in the Maris, asking not to be named.
 "I'd say 99.9 percent of short-term rentals are in breach of this law.
 We've had several people come in worried because they've received letters about it."

 The warnings usually suffice to convince landlords to take their rentals off the market, according to the town hall.
-One court case in favour of the city was even confirmed in appeal.
+One court case in favor of the city was even confirmed in appeal.

 Yet fighting the trend will be a challenge given many foreign owners rent out apartments as a full-time business.